‘I’M A GONER’: El Faro’s last hours as ship sails into storm

 “The clock is ticking” the captain said, his voice calm despite the chaos.
 He tried again.
 “This is a marine emergency, and I am tryin’ to also notify management!”
 He gave the operator his name and number and hung up.

 Electronic alarms echoed throughout the steel freighter.
 Randolph read out their current position.
 The captain called down to the flooding hold.
 “Can you tell if it’s decreasing or increasing?” he asked.
 “I can’t tell captain.
 Seems as if it’s goin’ down,” the chief mate replied.
 He turned to Randolph.
 “Say second mate.
 How ’bout our range and bearing from like San Miguel Island?
 Or San Salvador?
 Whatever that island is there,” he said, looking for any sign of land they might be able to reach.
-He grabbed the El Faro’s emergency beacon that would aid rescuers in finding their position.
+He grabbed El Faro’s emergency beacon that would aid rescuers in finding their position.

 The satellite phone rang, it was his boss.
 “Yeah, I’m real good,” Davidson said matter-of-factly.
 “Three hold’s got considerable amount of water in it.
 Uh, we have a very, very healthy port list.
 The engineers cannot get lube oil pressure on the plant, therefore we’ve got no main engine.
 And let me give you, um, a latitude and longitude.
 I just wanted to give you a heads up before I push that, push that button,” he said, referring to the Ship Security Alert System, or SSAS, an emergency beacon.
 It was 7:07 a.m.